turtlethumbs/OldPhonePad/ReadMe.md

 # Highlights

-1. The LegacyReader.cs class file is fully coverage by unit tests which are located in the 'IronSoftware.OldPhonePad.Tests' project folder.
-I.e. LegacyReaderTests.cs
+1. The LegacyReader.cs class file is fully coverage by unit tests in 'IronSoftware.OldPhonePad.Tests' project.
-2. Main project folder configured to be referenced by Tests project, so that `Tests > Run All Tests` may be executed already.
+2. The Main project folder has been referenced by the Tests project.
+Try running `Tests > Run All Tests`
-3. Both happy path and unhappy path test scenarios have been covered with unit tests.
+3. Both happy path and unhappy path test scenarios have been covered with test cases.
-4. Test driven development approach was used to write failing tests first and make them pass.
+4. Test driven development (TDD) approach was used to write failing tests first and then make them pass.
-5. GitLab Actions runs the tests continuously against the pushes and pulls into the master branch.
+5. GitHub Actions runs the unit tests for every push / pull into the master branch.
-6. Test coverage report is produced as a build artifact for this software repository.
+6. A test coverage report is produced as a build artifact for this software repository via Actions.

 ## Usage